Nyamekesse/Vital-Ai-Flask-Server/README.md

 ---

-For more information about the front-end of VitalAI, please visit the [frontend repository](https://github.com/Vital-Ai-GH/frontend-web/tree/main).
-If you have any questions or need support, contact us at [nyamekessesamuel@duck.com](mailto:nyamekessesamuel@duck.com).
+For more information about the front-end of VitalAI, please visit the [frontend repository](https://github.com/Nyamekesse/Vital-Ai-Front-End.git).
+If you have any questions or need support, contact me on [nyamekessesamuel@duck.com](mailto:nyamekessesamuel@duck.com).
 Thank you for being a part of the VitalAI community!